-Major political party candidates must have been registered to vote as a member of that political party by September 14, 2023.
-Exceptions are allowed if the candidate's registration is inactive or the candidate will turn 18 between September 14, 2023, and March 12, 2024.
+Major political party candidates must have been registered to vote as a member of that political party 180 days before the deadline for filing a nominating petition or declaration of candidacy.
+An incumbent seeking re-election must be registered to vote as a member of that major political party by September 4, 2025.
+Non-incumbent candidates must be registered to vote as a member of that major party by September 11, 2025.
+Exceptions are allowed if the candidate's registration is inactive, or the candidate will turn 18 within the period of 180 days.
 ORS 249.046